-One of the theological positions punted to try to show that there can be no modern apostles comes out of a misunderstanding of the different kinds of apostles which we see in the New Testament.
+One of the theological positions punted to try and show that there can be no modern apostles comes out of a misunderstanding of the different kinds of apostles seen in the New Testament.
 The argument goes that true apostles must be “witnesses of the risen Christ.”
 This comes from when the early apostles, who had walked with Jesus, needed to replace Judas after he had died (Acts 1:21-22).
-Peter says, “it is necessary that of the men who have accompanied us all the time that the Lord Jesus went in and out among us – beginning with the baptism of John until the day that he was taken up from us – one of these must become a witness with us of his resurrection.”
+Peter says, “..it is necessary that of the men who have accompanied us all the time that the Lord Jesus went in and out among us – beginning with the baptism of John until the day that he was taken up from us – one of these must become a witness with us of his resurrection.”

-2) They must have consistently sat under Christ’s teaching, his ministry and life.
+2) They must have consistently sat under Christ’s teaching, ministry and life.

 3) Apostles had to be “eye witnesses” (Acts 10:38-41), which makes it seem that true apostles could only be chosen out of a very small band of disciples.

-These first twelve apostles were unique amongst all apostles in that they were called to be witnesses of all that Jesus said and did while he walked on the earth.
+These first twelve apostles were unique amongst all apostles in that they were called to be witnesses of all that Jesus said and did while He walked on the earth.
 There can never be another apostle like them.
-However, we do begin to see another kind of apostle emerging, with Paul being something of a hybrid between the early twelve and the many who would come after.
-Neither Paul nor any later apostle would ever be able to be quite like the first twelve because they were specifically called to be “eyewitness apostles” of the entire ministry of Jesus while he walked the earth.
+However, we do begin to see another kind of apostle emerging, with Paul being something of a hybrid between the early twelve and the many who would come after him.

-It wasn’t long, but we would soon see other apostles emerging who were regarded as being authentic and were accepted by the early church as being vital for her future health.
-None of these apostles were “eye-witnesses” of Christ’s life, or even witnesses of Christ’s resurrection.
+It wasn’t long before other apostles emerged who were regarded as authentic and accepted by the early church as being vital for her future health.
+None of these apostles were “eye-witnesses” of Christ’s life or resurrection.
 They simply emerged within the churches and were recognised as being graced uniquely to function as apostles within the churches.
-They worked closely with elders – planting churches, ordaining new elders, and working in teams into the churches of the New Testament.
+They worked closely with elders – planting churches, ordaining new elders and working in teams into the churches of the New Testament.
 They brought correction, rebuke and encouragement.
 They were active in guarding the churches against false doctrines, helping the churches process difficult cases and exhorting the churches onwards in Christ.

 These apostles included men like Barnabas, who is called an apostle in Acts 14:4 and verse 14 in the same chapter.
-Barnabas only became a Christian after Jesus had returned to the Father and the first time that we see him emerge within the disciples is in Acts 4:36.
-It is probable that he became a believer either on the day of Pentecost or soon afterwards through the churches missionary zeal.
+Barnabas only became a Christian after Jesus had returned to the Father, and the first time that we see him emerge within the disciples is in Acts 4:36.
+It is probable that he became a believer either on the day of Pentecost or soon afterwards through the church’s missionary zeal.
 Clearly he does not fit the qualifications that Peter called for in the book of Acts.
 Nevertheless he is called “an apostle” by the Holy Spirit, in the holy text.
-Therefore to claim that all apostles must have been with Jesus from his baptism and been a witness of his resurrection falls short!
+Therefore, to claim that all apostles must have been with Jesus from His baptism and been a witness of His resurrection falls short.

-Until Christ returns to the earth we will see ongoing apostles being raised up along with all the other Ephesians 4 Gifts.
-Churches in this generation would be wise to take heed and connect to those who are authentic apostles and reject those who are false.
-In this way the body of Christ can display all the wonderful things that God intended her to be.
+Until Christ returns to the earth, we will continue to see apostles being raised up, along with all the other Ephesians 4 gifts.
+Churches in this generation would be wise to take heed and to connect with authentic apostles while rejecting those who are false.
+In this way, the body of Christ can display all the wonderful things that God intended her to be.